 Since its introduction, the law has sparked considerable debate.
 Critics question whether it is too harsh.
 Proponents, including the Queensland Homicide Victim Support Group and legislators behind the Safe Night Out Legislation Act 2014 argue that harsher penalties on offenders for this type of crime are necessary deterrents.

 Proponents also point out the significance of the law as it potentially pertains to young adults.
 This is because younger people are more likely to be in situations or engage in behaviour where this law may apply.
 Specifically, they say it is important that young adults remain aware of the consequences of failing to monitor their alcohol consumption, potentially leading to violence where someone is killed by a single punch during a night out clubbing or partying.
 They also need to understand that it doesn’t matter whether the attacker meant to kill the victim.

-Currently, there is widespread government support for implementation of tough sentencing regimes for offences occurring in safe night precincts like Fortitude Valley and Surfers Paradise.
+Currently, there is widespread government support for the implementation of tough sentencing regimes for offences occurring in safe night precincts like Fortitude Valley and Surfers Paradise.
 Therefore, it is crucial that you get proper legal advice if you have been charged with an offence involving violence whilst under the influence of alcohol or drugs.
 Don’t leave anything to chance.
-Contact our Brisbane Criminal Lawyers today.
+Contact our Brisbane Criminal Lawyers today at Bosscher lawyers.